 Described as a three-story stone mansion that was a blend of Queen Anne, Romanesque, and Gothic styles, the residence was designed by architect Charles A. Gombert and was home to Valentin Blatz from 1884, the year it was built, until his death in 1894.

-I’ve seen this phenomenon repeated across the older neighborhoods of Milwaukee.
-As recently as the 1930s neighborhoods appear to have been developed with walkability in mind.
+I’ve seen this phenomenon of proximity repeated across the older neighborhoods of Milwaukee.
+As recently as the 1930s, in fact, neighborhoods appear to have been developed with walkability in mind.
 Factories and retail businesses lined the main streets, and residential housing filled in the blocks in between.
 It’s so intriguing to think about factory owners walking home from their places of business, perhaps greeting workers and their families along the way, who would also have been able to walk to work.
 What a different kind of community that must have created!

 Just to make sure I wasn’t extrapolating too much—that is, building up a theory of historical lifestyle based on the evidence of abandoned/repurposed factory buildings, bowling alleys, banks, and retail shops—I did some quick online research looking for info that would support my mental image of life in those neighborhoods a hundred years ago.
 And found this, for example.